-The proceeds of the Bonds, together with any other lawfully available funds of the District, if any, will be used to currently refund and defease outstanding portions of the District's original issue of Unlimited Tax Bonds, Series 2006A, Unlimited Tax Bonds, Series 2009 and Unlimited Tax Bonds, Series 2011 in order to achieve a reduction in the District's annual debt service expense.
+The proceeds of the Bonds, together with lawfully available debt service funds of the District, will be used to currently refund and defease outstanding portions of the District's original issue of Unlimited Tax Bonds, Series 2013A in order to achieve a reduction in the District's annual debt service expense.
 Such refunded portions reflected below are collectively referred to as the "Refunded Bonds."
 See "Refunded Bonds" below.
-A total of \$18,270,000 in principal amount of the District's Outstanding Bonds will remain outstanding after the issuance of the Bonds (the "Remaining Outstanding Bonds").
+A total of \$17,940,000 in principal amount of the District's Outstanding Bonds will remain outstanding after the issuance of the Bonds (the "Remaining Outstanding Bonds").
 See "-Sources and Uses of Funds" below and "FINANCIAL INFORMATION CONCERNING THE DISTRICT-Outstanding Bonds" and "-Debt Service Requirements."